Prague British International School

 Prague British International School (PBIS), previously Prague British School (PBS), is a British international school in Prague, Czech Republic.
-It is an independent English language, multinational day school, providing British education for children aged between 20 months and 19 years.
+It is an independent English language, multinational day school, providing British education for children aged 20 months and 19 years.
 It has three campuses: the Kamýk and Libuš campuses in Prague 4, and the Vlastina campus in Liboc, Prague 6.

 In 1996, the school introduced the IGCSE programme.
 The school, established as the British International School Prague (BISP) in 1992, changed its name to Prague British School in 2006.
 BISP had 500 registered students at the time.

 In 2017 it was announced that the school had been purchased by Nord Anglia Education, and from September 2018, the school would be merged with The English International School Prague as the PBIS.

 Curriculum

 PBIS pupils up to Year 9 follow the National Curriculum for England.
 Pupils in Years 10 and 11 follow the International General Certificate of Secondary Education (IGCSE), followed by the International Baccalaureate (IB) diploma in years 12 and 13.